cpplain/launch-school-core-curriculum/books/introduction_to_programming_with_ruby/loops_and_iterators/notes.md

 ## A Simple Loop

-- `loop` the simplest way to create a loop in Ruby
+- `loop` is the simplest way to create a loop in Ruby.
 - [loop_example.rb](loop_example.rb)
-- Not likely to use in a real program as an infinite loop is not very useful and will result in a crash
+- Not likely to use an infinite loop as it is not very useful and will result in a crash.

 ## Controlling Loop Execution

-- More useful by using `break` to exit loop
+- More useful by using `break` to exit loop.
 - [useful_loop.rb](useful_loop.rb)
-- Can conditionally exit using an `if` statement
+- Can conditionally exit using an `if` statement.
 - [conditional_loop.rb](conditional_loop.rb)
-- Similar to `break`, use `next` to skip the rest of the current iteration and move to the next iteration
+- Use `next` to skip the rest of the current iteration and move to the next iteration.
 - [next_loop.rb](next_loop.rb)

 ## While and Until Loops

-- A **while loop** is given a parameter that evaluates to a boolean and executes until the boolean is `false`
+- A **while loop** is given a parameter that evaluates to a boolean and executes until the boolean is `false`.
 - [countdown.rb](countdown.rb)

 ## Do/While Loops

-- A **do/while loop** works in a similar way to a while loop but code within the loop gets executed at least once
+- A **do/while loop** works in a similar way to a while loop but code within the loop gets executed at least once.
-- The conditional check is placed at the end of the loop as opposed to the beginning
+- The conditional check is placed at the end of the loop as opposed to the beginning.

 ```ruby
 loop do